seinecle/codapps/docs/generated-slides/subdir/layout-design_temp_pdf.md

 //ST: !
 Once you have imported these pictures, how can we use them in our code?

-By creating variables:
+[#image-variables]`By creating variables`:

 //ST: !
-[import]]
-.Adding the import line
-[source,java]
+.Defining variable storing the pictures we need [source,java]
 ----
 package net.clementlevallois.net.cookieclicker.ultimate;